 Yesterday I was surprised and delighted to see that they have finally arrived in Christchurch.
 The first two were on the pavement on the opposite side of the road to Homechurch House, near the Stony Lane corner on Purewell.

 I had been surprised that there had been no reports of this in the press, or even, as far as I know, from BCP.
 However, this article appeared in The Echo, and there are some good pictures of important and ordinary people riding them at the official ceremony at Highcliffe Castle.
 Even Vikki Slade was there.

-The article below appeared in this month’s issue of the BCP News:
+The article below appeared in the Summer 2019 issue of the BCP News:

 Bournemouth and Poole’s new Beryl bikes have been welcomed by the local community following their launch in June, and the company is keen to now expand the bike share scheme further into Christchurch.

 Within their first month in action, Beryl’s fleet of emerald green bikes took Bournemouth and Poole residents on journeys totalling over 7000km – the equivalent of 430 trips from Sandbanks Ferry Terminal to Hengistbury Head – and were used in over 4000 trips.